monkastro/Eye-Protect-Blue-Screen-Light/README.md

 # Eye-Protect-Blue-Screen-Light(Archived)
-protect my eye, is an mobile app whihc protect you from blue screen
+protect my eye, is an mobile app which protect you from blue screen effects on eye while scrolling and watching movies.